Kailash Gahlot

 Kailash Gahlot is an Indian politician and lawyer and a member of the Bharatiya Janata Party who had served as the Minister of Transport and Environment in the Delhi government.
 He was a member of the Legislative Assembly of Delhi, representing the Najafgarh constituency as a member of the Aam Aadmi Party (AAP) until his resignation on 17 November 2024.
 Gahlot was a cabinet minister in the Arvind Kejriwal-led government, holding multiple key portfolios during his tenure.

 On 17 November 2024, Gahlot resigned from his ministerial position and the AAP, citing unfulfilled promises and recent controversies.
 The following day, he joined the Bharatiya Janata Party (BJP).

 Early life and education

-Kailash Gahlot was born on 22 July 1974 into a Jat family of the Gehlot gotra in Mitraun village, Najafgarh.
+Kailash Gahlot was born on 22 July 1974 into a Jat family in Mitraun village, Najafgarh.
 He completed his Bachelor of Arts degree from Sri Venkateswara College, University of Delhi in 1995.
 He later pursued a Bachelor of Laws and a Master of Laws from the Faculty of Law, University of Delhi in 1995 and 1998, respectively.

 Gahlot practiced law in the Delhi High Court and the Supreme Court of India.
 He served as a member of the Executive Committee of the Delhi High Court Bar Association from 2005 to 2007.

-Political Career
+Political career

 Gahlot entered politics with the Aam Aadmi Party and was elected as the MLA for the Najafgarh constituency in the 2015 Delhi elections.
 He served as a member of both the Sixth and Seventh Delhi Legislative Assembly from February 2015 to November 2024.
 He was elected in 2025 as a BJP candidate.